Top 5 Must-do (Modern) Activities In Beijing

 2. Shop till you drop at a Beijing mall

 One of the trendiest areas in the city for a bit of shopping, dining and nightlife is Sanlitun’s Taikoo Li (below left).
-This open air mall is filled with high end boutiques, international brands and local designers.
-It is also a famous place to people watch and for street photography.
+This open-air mall is filled with high-end boutiques, international brands and local designers.
+It is also a famous place to people-watch and for street photography.
 Once you have finished shopping there are loads of great Western restaurants in this area or maybe you fancy heading to a roof top bar to catch great views of the city at night.

 Malls in China are more about the overall experience rather than just a place to shop.
 The aesthetics are often half mall, half art gallery, half visual delight for all the senses.
-The two I find the most interesting are the 3.3 Mall and Parkview Mall (below middle and right) they are often filled with interesting sculptures so you can appreciate art as well as the clothes.
+The two I find the most interesting are the 3.3 Mall and Parkview Mall (below middle and right), they are often filled with interesting sculptures, so you can appreciate art as well as the clothes.

 3. Check out the art scene at 798

 Beijing’s 798 Art District is a must-visit for anyone who loves contemporary art and creative spaces.
 Once an abandoned factory area, this district has been transformed into a vibrant hub of galleries, street art, and trendy cafés.
 Whether you’re into local art exhibitions, photography, or just cool urban vibes, you’ll find something inspiring here.
-Some of the exhibitions are free and some you pay need to pay for.
+Some of the exhibitions are free, and some you need to pay for.
 It is a great place to take some photos as the street art and interesting buildings are fun to explore.

-Top tip: Head here in the week to avoid the crowds but be aware some smaller galleries may not be open every day.
+Top tip: Head here in the week to avoid the crowds, but be aware some smaller galleries may not be open every day.

 4. Explore the Olympic Park area

-Beijing is the first city in the world to host both the summer and winter Olympic games.
-Thankfully the Olympic park and stadiums were used for both and remain a top place to visit on your trip to Beijing.
-You can marvel at the architecture of the National Stadium (The Birds Nest).
-If it is open then you can also do a tour inside.
-We were able to do a rooftop walk but I can’t find out if this is still available.
+You can marvel at the architecture of the National Stadium (The Bird’s Nest).
+If it is open, then you can also do a tour inside.
+We were able to do a rooftop walk, but I can’t find out if this is still available.
 You will also find the National Aquatics Centre (or Water Cube) and the Olympic Tower.
-You could also spend the whole day walking around Olympic Forest Park as it is a huge recreational area.
-In the winter, you will find this area turned into a winter playground to do fun activities.
+You could also spend the whole day walking around Olympic Forest Park, as it is a huge recreational area.
+In the winter, you will find this area turned into a winter playground for fun activities.

 Top tip: Visit in the evening when the buildings are all lit up – they look amazing!